HyunjooHo/hyunjooho.github.io/_pages/about.md

 Extracting and analyzing emergent trees in the Ecuadorian Amazon from high-resolution UAS LiDAR and multispectral imagery.
 This work focuses on quantifying tree emergence relative to surrounding canopy structure and proposing data-driven thresholds rather than relying on heuristic height cutoffs.

 ## Education
 - PhD, Lyles school of Civil and Construction Engineering (Geomatics), Purdue University, 2024–Present
+- MS, Civil and Environmental Engineering, Yonsei University, 2022
-- MS and BS, Civil and Environmental Engineering, Yonsei University, 2022
+- BS, Civil and Environmental Engineering, Yonsei University, 2020